-Figure 6: Truncated Gaussian, uniform, & triangular distributions.
+Figure 6: Truncated Gaussian, uniform, & triangular distributions

-Figure 7: CDF comparison for c1355.
+Figure 7: CDF comparison for c1355 with Uniform distributions

-6. CONCLUSION
+CONCLUSION

-We have proposed a general parameterized timing analysis technique that can handle nonlinear delay models and account for delay variability due to both random process parameters with arbitrary distributions and uncertain non-random parameters which depend on the operating environment.
+In this work, we have proposed a general parameterized timing analysis technique that can handle nonlinear delay models and account for delay variability due to both random process parameters with arbitrary distributions and uncertain non-random parameters which depend on the operating environment.
 Central to this technique is a novel and efficient method to resolve the max operator by bounding it and approximating it using linear models, while preserving the inherent nonlinearity of the delay model itself.
 We have tested our technique within two timing verification frameworks, namely multi-corner timing analysis and nonlinear non-Gaussian SSTA, and have shown that the complexity of the approach is linear in both the number of process and environmental parameters and the size of the circuit.
-Our results show that, on average, circuit delay is predicted with less than 2% error for multi-corner analysis, and less than 1% error for SSTA.
+Our results show that, on average, all timing characteristics of circuit delay are predicted with less than 2% error for multi-corner analysis, and less than 1% error for SSTA.